JoseMarkos/FCCIntermediateAlgorithms/README.md

 The range will be an array of two numbers that will not necessarily be in numerical order.

 For example, if given 1 and 3, find the smallest common multiple of both 1 and 3 that is also evenly divisible by all numbers between 1 and 3.
 The answer here would be 6.

+### Drop it

+Given the array arr, iterate through and remove each element starting from the first element (the 0 index) until the function func returns true when the iterated element is passed through it.

+Then return the rest of the array once the condition is satisfied, otherwise, arr should be returned as an empty array.